-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

-Similar debates have erupted in the United States since the U.S. Center for Disease Control and Prevention last week shortened it’s required isolation for infected health care workers amid omicron’s spread.
-Criticism escalated when the CDC on Monday said anyone vaccinated and asymptomatic — not just those in the health care sector — could exit isolation without testing after five days.
+Similar debates have erupted in the United States since the Centers for Disease Control and Prevention last week shortened its required isolation for infected health-care workers amid omicron’s spread.
+Criticism escalated when the CDC on Monday said anyone vaccinated and asymptomatic — not just those in the health-care sector — could exit isolation without testing after five days.

 New CDC guidelines were spurred by worries omicron surge could lead to breakdown in essential services